| Learning Module | Learning Units | Learning Objectives |

 - Abuse PsExec for lateral movement

-Learn about Pass The Hash and Overpass The Hash
+- Learn about Pass The Hash and Overpass The Hash as lateral movement techniques

 - Misuse DCOM to move laterally